 Assistant Professor of Law

 Professor Byington teaches commercial law classes, including Secured Transactions (UCC Article 9), Business Transactions, Real Estate Transactions, and Sales (UCC Article 2).
-In 2013, Professor Byington was appointed to serve as a Commissioner of the National Conference of Commissioners on Uniform State Laws.
+In 2013, the Montana Legislative Council appointed Professor Byington to serve as a Commissioner of the National Conference of Commissioners on Uniform State Laws.

 Before joining the law school faculty, Professor Byington was a partner with the law firm of Racine, Olson, Nye, Budge and Bailey, where his practice focused on secured financing and a variety of commercial transactions.
 He successfully negotiated and closed numerous multi-million dollar deals.
 Professor Byington has been admitted to the Montana State Bar, the Idaho State Bar, and the Utah State Bar.